Ukraine: Status and Use of Supplemental U.S. Funding, as of First Quarter, Fiscal Year 2024

 Fast Facts

-Congress responded to Russia's invasion of Ukraine with funding of about $176 billion for U.S. agencies to provide arms to Ukraine, aid civilians, impose sanctions, and more.
+Congress responded to Russia's invasion of Ukraine with funding of more than $174 billion for U.S. agencies to provide arms to Ukraine, aid civilians, impose sanctions, and more.
 Most of these funds were for the U.S. response to the Ukraine crisis; some were specified for other purposes.
 For example, the State Department also responded to other humanitarian crises.

 This Q&A report examines the status of the funding provided as of December 31, 2023—about $113 billion—and the types of activities it supports.